-In order to achieve this vision, the Hotline focuses on four major tasks every day.
-Those tasks are referred to as "Triple A, C" and are summarized as "Accessibility, Assessment, Accuracy, and Customer Service."
+In order to achieve this vision, the Hotline focuses on four major tasks every day:

-- Accessibility: We ensure the public and investigative staff can access the Hotline and receive a positive experience.
+- Accessibility: Ensure the public and investigative staff can access the Hotline and receive a positive experience.

-- Assessment: We determine if calls meet the statutory definition of abuse, neglect, abandonment, and exploitation.
+- Assessment: Determine if calls meet the statutory definition of abuse, neglect, abandonment, and exploitation.

-- Accuracy: We provide accurate, complete, and timely reports to the protective investigations staff.
+- Accuracy: Provide accurate, complete, and timely reports to protective investigations staff.

-- Customer Service: We deliver extraordinary customer service to the citizens of Florida and protective investigations staff.
+- Customer Service: Deliver extraordinary customer service to the citizens of Florida and protective investigations staff.